-You won’t miss the extra fat and calories in this hearty and flavorful Healthy Slow Cooker Turkey Chili!
-Full of lean ground turkey, fire roasted tomatoes, kidney beans and more, it sure to become a family comfort food favorite!
+Healthy Slow Cooker Turkey Chili is hearty, flavorful and perfect for a cold night.
+Full of lean ground turkey, fire roasted tomatoes, kidney beans and more, it’s sure to become a family favorite!

 With the Super Bowl being only a couple weeks away I thought I better share a couple party worthy recipes that you and your friends will enjoy chowing down on during the big game.
 Speaking of the big game did your team make it?
 If they did it will make the game that much more exciting to watch, but even if they didn’t you can still make the 4 hour event worth your time by eating all the game day food!
 Chili is always a good choice as a main dish to go along with all the chips, dips and other appetizers.
 Since we’ll all be consuming 10,000 calories worth of appetizers and beer, let’s at least have a hearty and good for you main dish, which is exactly what this Healthy Slow Cooker Turkey Chili is!